SUMMER MEDICINE KIT

 • Oral rehydration salts (ORS) — the same item as for diarrhoea, but for a different reason.
 During heavy sweating you lose not only water but also sodium and potassium.
 Water alone is not enough — you need electrolytes.

-• Magnesium and potassium tablets — a daily supplement during heatwaves, especially if you exercise or work outdoors.
+• Magnesium and potassium tablets — daily supplementation during heatwaves, especially if you exercise or work outdoors.

 • Thermometer — measuring body temperature lets you distinguish simple overheating from heatstroke.